skokenes/RxQ/README.md

 });
 ```

-**RxQAP produces Cold Observables for all API calls by default.**
+**RxQ produces Cold Observables for all API calls by default.**

-### Configuring RxQAP Engine Behavior
+### Configuring RxQ Engine Behavior
-While RxQAP is cold by default, it can be configured for different behaviors with an optional second parameter on `RxQ.connectEngine()`.
+While RxQ is cold by default, it can be configured for different behaviors with an optional second parameter on `RxQ.connectEngine()`.
 This parameter can be one of the following:

 * `"cold"` - (default) all Observables returned by the session are cold and execute for each subscriber
 * `"warm"` - all Observables returned by the session wait until first subscriber until execution, but multicast the results to future subscribers.
 The latest value is replayed for late subscribers